Virginia creeper leafhopper (Erythroneura ziczac)

-- kaolin clay (Surround WP) at 25 to 50 lb product per acre.
-The preferred rate is 25 lb of product in 50 gal water/a.
+- kaolin clay (Surround WP) at 23.75 to 47.5 lb ai/A (25 to 50 lb product) per acre.
+The preferred rate is 25 lb of product diluted into 50 gal water/A to ensure good coverage.
 Suppression only; supplemental controls may be needed for complete control.
 Apply at least two to three applications at 7- to 14-day intervals.
+See label for specific instructions on application and how fruit harvest may be altered.
 OMRI-listed for organic use.

-- stylet oil at 1 to 2 gal of product per 100 gal water/a.
-Do not apply sulfur within 10 days of applying oil.
+- stylet oil at 1 to 2 gal product per 100 gal water/A. Do not apply sulfur within 10 days of applying oil.
 Do not apply when temperatures are above 90°F (potential tissue burning) or below 50°F (reduced efficacy).
 Some formulations are OMRI-listed for organic use.

-- thiamethoxam + chlorantraniliprole (Voliam Flexi) at 0.155 fl oz of product/a.
-PHI 14 days.
+- thiamethoxam + chlorantraniliprole (Voliam Flexi) at 0.054 fl oz product/A. PHI 14 days.
 Allow 14 days between applications.
-Do not apply more than two applications per season (maximum of 0.109 lb ai/a of thiamethoxam or 0.2 lb ai/a of chlorantraniliprole per season).
+Do not apply more than two applications per season (maximum of 0.109 lb ai/A thiamethoxam or 0.2 lb ai/A chlorantraniliprole per season).
 Groups 4A and 28 insecticides.